 One important result of the Pine River dike project has been the development of a large drainage pond just north of the river to the west of State Highway 80.
-The park area around the pond has been graded and landscaped, the pond has been stocked with fish, and picnic tables have been added.
-A parking area, playground area, and a picnic shelter have been added.
-A handicapped fishing pier and walkway have recently been constructed.
-Aerators and fountains have also been added.
+A picnic shelter with parking lot and ample picnic tables are available to rent for gatherings.
+The park area around the pond is graded and landscaped, and the pond has aerators and fountains.
+A handicap accessible walkway leading to a fishing pier allows everyone the opportunity to fish the stocked pond.
 A free youth fishing tournament is held annually at this facility.
 CODE: NP/P